 Prostate cancer is the most common non-skin cancer among American men.
 It usually grows slowly and occurs in men over 65 years old.
 If you notice the following symptoms, talk to your health care provider right away.

-There is no way to know if you'll get prostate cancer.
-The older a man is, the higher his risk of getting it.
-Talk with your doctor to take the next steps in identifying prostate cancer earlier.
-You can make changes to live a healthier, cancer-free life.
+There is no way to know if you will get prostate cancer.
+The older a man is, the higher his risk of getting prostate cancer.
+Talk with your health care provider to take the next steps in identifying prostate cancer earlier.
+You can make lifestyle changes you can make now to help yourself live a healthier and hopefully cancer-free life.

 Depression and suicide: easy to overlook